allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 # Disclaimer :exclamation:

-This post was used with the help of [ChatGPT][1] and some sentences from the [Cloud Pub/Sub][2] docs are just copied.
+This post was used with the help of multiple [References](#user-content-references-books), [ChatGPT][1] and the [Pub/Sub][2] docs.
-My intent is not to be a professional writer, I just want to condense information in a quick to read and absorb post.
+A few sentences are just copied from the sources because my intent is not to be a professional writer, I just want to condense information in a quick to read and absorb way.

 ----